Girl with Beret

 1951-52 by Lucian Freud

-Manchester City Galleries; currently at National Portrait Gallery
+Manchester City Galleries; produced for Lucien Freud Portraits at National Portrait Gallery.